Programs > Brochure

 |Restrictions:||Concordia College applicants only|

-If you are adventurous, flexible, and curious, and if you are looking for a May experience that promises to be eventful, challenging, and rewarding, Rwanda: Service in the Heart of Africa is definitely for you.
-While in Rwanda, a beautiful and interesting country with a fascinating culture and history, you'll meet warm and friendly people and you will live BREW through five life-changing weeks of service and learning.
+If you are adventurous, flexible, and curious, and if you are looking for a May program that promises to be eventful, challenging, and rewarding, Service and Education in the Heart of Africa is definitely for you.
+While in Rwanda, a beautiful and interesting country with a fascinating culture and history, you'll meet warm and friendly people and you’ll live BREW through five life-changing weeks of service and learning.

 Though Rwanda is a poor country and though the aftermath of the 1994 genocide permeates Rwandan society, it is organized, peaceful and safe.
 And it is beautiful—with its people, its verdant hills, its towering volcanoes, its deep, blue lakes, and its classic, African wildlife.

-All food, transport, lodging, even water is included in the cost; you'll need out-of-pocket funds only for the occasional snack and for buying gifts to bring home to family and friends.
+All food, lodging, and transportation—even water—is included in the cost; you'll only need out-of-pocket funds for the occasional snack and for buying gifts to bring home to family and friends.
+Tentative departure is on May 8 with a tentative return on June 14 after thirty-eight exciting, memorable, life changing days in Rwanda.